opendatamesh-initiative/odm-specification-dpdescriptor/docs/site/quickstart/interface.md

 ![open-data-mesh descriptor components](../images/dpds-interface-components.svg)

 ### Fileds
 The [Interface Components Object](../resources/specifications/last.md#interfaceComponentsObject) has five fields, one for each port type: `inputPorts`, `outputPorts`, `discoveryPorts`, `observabilityPorts` and `controlPorts`.
 Because a data product can expose multiple ports of the same type all these fields are an  **Array of Objects**.
 The type of these objects depends on the specific port type: [Input Port Component](../resources/specifications/last.md#input-port-component), [Output Port Component](../resources/specifications/last.md#output-port-component), [Discovery Port Component](../resources/specifications/last.md#discovery-port-component), [Observability Port Component](../resources/specifications/last.md#observability-port-component) and [Control Port Component](../resources/specifications/last.md#control-port-component).
-Anyway, all these objects share a common subset of fields, no matter what it is the type of port to which they are associated with.
+Anyway, all these objects share a common subset of fields, no matter what it is the type of port to which they are associated.
 The most important of these shared fields are:

 - `fullyQualifiedName` (**string:fqn**): The unique universal identifier of the port.
 It MUST be a URN of the form `urn:dpds:{mesh-namespace}:dataproducts:{product-name}:{product-major-version}:{port-type}:{port-name}`
 - `version`: (**string:version**): This is the <a href="https://semver.org/spec/v2.0.0.html" target="_blank">semantic version number</a> of the data product's port.
 Every time the *major version* of port changes also the *major version* of the product MUST be incremented.